-1. BACTERIA:
+A. BACTERIA:

-- a.
-Protection of public water supply use -- public water supply use shall be protected at all times.
-Fecal coliform bacteria content shall not exceed 2,000/100 mL as a monthly geometric mean based on not less than five samples per month. - b.
-Maximum allowable level of fecal coliform bacteria for contact recreation -- for the months of May through October, content shall not exceed 200/100 mL as a monthly geometric mean based on not less than five samples per month; nor exceed 400/100 mL in more than ten percent of all samples taken during the month. - c.
-Maximum allowable level of E. coli bacteria for contact recreation -- for the months of May through October, measurements of E. coli bacteria may be substituted for fecal coliform.
-Content shall not exceed 130/100 mL as a monthly geometric mean, based on not less than five samples per month, nor exceed 240/100 mL in any sample.
+- 1. Protection of public water supply use -- public water supply use shall be protected at all times.
+Fecal coliform bacteria content shall not exceed 2,000/100 mL as a monthly geometric mean based on not less than five samples per month. - 2.
+Maximum allowable level of E. coli bacteria for contact recreation -- for the months of April through October, measurements of E. coli bacteria shall not exceed 130/100 mL as a 90-day geometric mean, based on not less than five samples per month, nor exceed 240/100 mL in more than 25 percent of samples.

-2. CHEMICAL CONSTITUENTS:
+B. CHEMICAL CONSTITUENTS: